ryzngard/Chipotle.CSV/README.md

 ## Benchmarks

-All benchmarks are made with Benchmark.NET run with `dotnet run -c release --filter *KB* --project .\test\test.csproj`
+All benchmarks are made with Benchmark.NET run with `dotnet run -c release --filter * --project .\Benchmarks\Benchmarks.csproj`